abstractFlo/atlas-docs/documentation/server/discord/authentication.md

   }

   /**
-   * Send the request to client for get the auth url */ function handleAuth(): void {
+   * Send the request to client for get the auth URL */ function handleAuth(): void {
     isLoading = !isLoading;